Eikonal quasinormal modes, greybody factors and shadow of charged accelerating black holes

 \section{Eikonal limit for an accelerating black hole with charge}

-In this section, we will apply the same techniques for a black hole with charge: we take the metric \eqref{confmetric} with $f(r)$ given by \eqref{fp}, where $Q\neq0$.
-Conceptually everything is the same and the previous relations obtained before also hold in this case; however, the problem gets more difficult.
+In this section, we will apply the same techniques in order to compute the quantities quantities of interest for a black hole with charge: we take the metric \eqref{confmetric} with $f(r)$ given by \eqref{fp}, where $Q\neq0$.
+Conceptually everything is the same; however, the problem gets more difficult.

 First, we should find the maximum of $V_r$ in the eikonal limit given by (\ref{vreikonal}).
 Including charge will introduce a new turning point in this potential.
 However we can show that the black hole will continue having only one maximum as long as we are outside of the event horizon and the condition $|Q|<M$ is verified, preserving thus the validity of the WKB method.